j178/leetgo/README.md

 ## Main features

-- Search and view a problem by id or slug
+- Search for and view a problem by its ID or slug.
-- Generate template code and testing code for a problem
+- Generate template and testing code for a problem.
-- Run test case in your local machine
+- Run test cases on your local machine.
-- Generate contest problems just in time
+- Generate contest questions just in time.

 ## Supported languages